 Given the complexities of British nationality legislation, and because we handle hundreds of complex enquiries every day, we have developed a simple 4 STEP PROCESS as the most effective way of giving you the answer you’re looking for.

 - Step 1: Standard vs Non-Standard.
 Determine whether your child has a Standard claim to British Nationality.
 They have a Standard claim if they were born in the UK before 1983, a parent was Naturalised before their birth, or they had a parent born in the UK before 1983 (provided that their parents were married at the time of their birth).
 All other claims are considered Non-Standard.

 - Step 2: Nationality Assessment: If your child does NOT have a Standard Route (as determined in Step 1 above), complete our FREE on-line Nationality Assessment.
 Your input is filtered against the criteria of hundreds of Non-Standard British Nationality solutions that we know of.
 Your Results Page - the final page on the assessment - will set out all your possible solutions.

-- Step 3: British Passport Review.
-From your Results Page (reached in Step 2), you can instruct Philip Gamble (our founder and senior partner, and widely regarded as the world's leading expert on the subject) to review your family tree that you create in Step 2.
+- Step 3: Status Trace: From your Results Page (reached in Step 2), you can instruct Philip Gamble (our founder and senior partner, and widely regarded as the world's leading expert on the subject) to review your family tree that you create in Step 2.
 By ordering this FREE review, you are asking Philip for his opinion on your child's chances of claiming UK Nationality.
 Philip will respond by email with a Definite, Likely, Possible, Unlikely or Remote answer.

-- Step 4: Status Trace.
-You instruct Philip Gamble and his team of specialists in London to review copies of your family documents and research your children's rights to British Nationality.
+- Step 4: Citizenship Report: You instruct Philip Gamble and his team of specialists in London to review copies of your family documents and research your children's rights to British Nationality.
 After searching for any possible way in which you can qualify, they will write a detailed Nationality Report, giving you a Yes/No answer.
 A fee of £350 applies.